-- Permanent cessation of the infringing activities; - Destruction of the infringing products; - Moral and/or material damages, and - Publication of the judgement in the press or online, at the expense of the infringer.
+- Permanent cessation of the infringing activities - Desisting from future infringing activity; - Destruction or confiscation of the infringing products; - Moral and/or material damages, and - Publication of a summary of the judgement in the press or online, at the expense of the infringer. - A threat of penalties(in the form of financial penalties and personal incarceration) should the respondent fail to comply with the above.